-IPU’s current membership includes 167 national parliaments, having 45,000 members of parliaments who in turn represent 6.5 billion people across the world.
+IPU’s current membership includes 174 national parliaments, having 46,000 members of parliaments who in turn represent about 7 billion people across the world.

-As IPU President, he is also a member of the high level group - Every Woman Every Child - a global movement to champion the health of women, children and adolescents led by the UN Secretary-General Ban Ki-moon.
-The group’s members comprise leaders from governments around the world, the international business community, philanthropists and prominent young people.
+Mr. Chowdhury is a Member of High Level Steering Group - Every Woman Every Child - a global movement to champion the health of women, children and adolescents led by the UN Secretary-Genera.
+The Group’s Members comprise leaders from governments around the world, international business community and philanthropists.

 First elected as a Member of Parliament from a central constituency in Dhaka in June 1996, he has been prominent in the enactment, through Private Member Bills, of groundbreaking legislation such as repeal of the Leper’s Act (doing away with the segregation of lepers and facilitating their treatment and integration into society).

-As a former prisoner of conscience (recognized by Amnesty International) who was subjected to repeated detention and custodial violence, he tabled a private member bill in Bangladesh’s Parliament in accordance with the provisions of the United Nations Convention against Torture and Other Cruel, Inhuman and Degrading Treatment or Punishment, which was adopted as the Torture & Custodial Death (Prohibition) Act, 2013.
+As a former prisoner of conscience (recognized by Amnesty International) who was subjected to repeated detention and custodial violence, he tabled and successfully piloted a Private Member Bill in Bangladesh’s Parliament - Torture & Custodial Death (Prohibition) Act, 2013 - in accordance with provisions of United Nations Convention against Torture and Other Cruel, Inhuman and Degrading Treatment or Punishment.

 He has also successfully initiated and promoted an amendment in Constitution of Bangladesh that now ensures protection of the environment and biodiversity for present and future generations.